The space of foliations on projective spaces in positive characteristic: Closed logarithmic 1 -forms and their residues

 is a unit in $\mathcal O_{X,x}$.
 Consequently, $I(D)_x$ contains a unit for every $x \in X-S$.
 Thus, the variety defined by $I(D)$ has codimension at least $3$ as wanted.

 To establish the converse direction, we will prove the contrapositive.
-Suppose that $D$ is not normal crossing in codimension two.
+Suppose that $D$ is reduced and not normal crossing in codimension two.
 We will show that $I(D)$ defines a subvariety of codimension at most two in $X$.